benniefolyfe/habitican-randomizer/CONTRIBUTE.md

 Please open issues if you find a bug, want to add a feature, or have a feature request.

 ## Creating PRs
-Please consider contributing to issues with the https://github.com/ieahleen/habitican-randomizer/labels/help%20wanted label.
+Please consider contributing to issues with the https://github.com/benniefolyfe/habitican-randomizer/labels/help%20wanted label.
-Please before creating a PR ask in the related issue, so that multiple people will not work on the same features.
+Before creating a PR, please ask in the related issue so that multiple people will not work on the same features.
 If people don't provide any news in three dates, their assignment will be removed.

 ## Habitica
 This tool uses the Habitica API